 ANNE McCLINTOCK, Simone de Beauvoir Professor of English and Women's Studies (PhD: Columbia University), often teaches courses in Creative Nonfiction for the Program in Creative Writing.
 She is the author of Imperial Leather: Race, Gender and Sexuality in the Colonial Contest; Olive Scheiner; and Simone Beauvoir.
 She teaches creative nonfiction in the creative writing program, and spends most of her time teaching in the English Department's Literary Studies and Women's Studies Programs.

 ROB NIXON, Rachel Carson Professor of English (PhD: Columbia University) often teaches courses in Creative Nonfiction for the Program in Creative Writing.
 He is the author of Dreambirds: The Strange History of the Ostrich in Fashion, Food, and Fortune; Homelands, Harlem, and Hollywood: South African Culture and the World Beyond; and London Calling: V.S.
 Naipaul, Postcolonial Mandarin.
 His work has appeared in The New Yorker, The Atlantic, The Nation, The Chronicle of Higher Education, The New York Times, The Times Literary Supplement, Critical Inquiry, South Atlantic Quarterly, and other literary and critical publications.
 He teaches creative nonfiction in the creative writing program, and spends most of his time teaching in the English Department's Literary Studies Program.

 The Institute Fellows

-Each year, the Wisconsin Institute for Creative Writing receives more than six hundred applications from the best writers all over the world who have not yet published a book of poetry, a collection of stories, or a novel.
+Each year, the Wisconsin Institute for Creative Writing receives more than eight hundred applications from the best writers all over the world who have not yet published a book of poetry, a collection of stories, or a novel.
 From these, we pick just seven to teach intermediate-level courses in fiction, poetry, and playwriting.
 As University of Wisconsin undergraduates, students of creative writing get to work not only with renowned and established authors, but also with some of the biggest names of tomorrow.
 You can read the biographies of our current fellows and view the list of past fellows here.

 Our MFA Candidate Instructors